hasselj/hasselj.github.io/index.md

 ![Startup](bootloader/screenshots/qemu-osloader.png)

-## Post - Analyzing the SigmaHQ open source rule set
+## Post - Analyzing the SigmaHQ open source rule set, April 2023
 Sigma is a collection of open source vendor neutral cyber detection rules designed to help find potentially nefarious activity occurring on networks and host systems.
 Rules exist in several categories to include application, cloud, Linux, network, web, etc. Each rule has two main components, the metadata and the detection rule.
 While the rule is used to detect activity based on strings/boolean logic, etc., the metadata is information about the rule itself such as who wrote it, contact information, and a status indicating the maturity level of the rule.
 Currently, the possible values for Status are stable | test | experimental | deprecated | unsupported.

 Rules marked as stable have been in the community for a certain amount and have, in theory, been through some level of scrutiny or testing.
 I thought it would be interesting to analyze a recent stable release of the Generic Detection Rule Set and see how many rules exist in each category and how many are marked as stable.